hyw208/gemini-cli-instructions/README.md

 # Gemini CLI Extensibility

-This project is a template for extending the Gemini CLI with custom commands.
+This project is a template for extending the Gemini CLI with custom commands and making them available to both Gemini CLI and GitHub Copilot agents.

 ## Project Structure

-This project is structured as a standard Python project.
+This project is structured as a standard Python project with integrations for both Gemini CLI and GitHub Copilot.

--   `commands/`: Contains the `.toml` configuration files for the custom commands.
+### Python Core
--   `scripts/`: A Python package containing the implementation of the custom commands.
+-   `scripts/`: A Python package containing the implementation of custom commands (shared by both Gemini CLI and Copilot).
 -   `tests/`: Contains tests for the custom commands.
 -   `pyproject.toml`: Defines the project dependencies.
 -   `build.sh`: A script to build the project, create a virtual environment, and install dependencies.
 -   `test.sh`: A script to run the tests.
 -   `clean.sh`: A script to clean up temporary files.

+### Gemini CLI Integration
+-   `commands/`: Contains the `.toml` configuration files for Gemini CLI custom commands.
--   `symlink.sh`: A script to create symbolic links to the `~/.gemini` directory.
+-   `gemini_symlink.sh`: A script to create symbolic links to the `~/.gemini` directory.

+### GitHub Copilot Integration
+-   `skills/`: Contains skill definitions (`.md` files) for GitHub Copilot agents.
+-   `copilot_symlink.sh`: A script to create symbolic links to a project's `.github/skills` directory.

 ## Getting Started

 ### Installation

-After cloning this project, you need to link the project files to the Gemini CLI's configuration directory (`~/.gemini`).
+After cloning this project, you need to build it and link the files to make them available.

 1.  **Build the project:**